 1. Improving customer service

-An effective product planner and proper scheduling help in providing advanced support to clients in terms of quality goods at reasonable prices.
-Well-prepared delivery and high quality of the product are an integral part of product planning that accelerates the confidence of customers and hence should be the goals of product planning.
+An effective product planner and proper scheduling help the team to provide advanced support to clients, as well as deliver quality goods at reasonable prices.
+Well-prepared delivery and the high quality of the product accelerate the confidence of customers and hence should be the goals of product planning.

 2. Optimum utilization of resources

 Effective utilization of available costs and resources that go into the production process is the direct result of product planning.
-When product managers avoid wastage of available resources and optimally use required resources, they get the real benefits related to product planning.
+When product managers avoid wastage of available resources and optimally use what they have, they get real benefits with product planning.